WGBH-MLA/AAPB2/app/views/override/faq.md

 management, preservation, and access.
 In August 2013, the Corporation for Public Broadcasting selected WGBH and the Library of Congress as the permanent stewards of the AAPB collection.
 To date, almost 40,000 hours of historic public broadcasting radio and television content has been digitized and preserved.
 The AAPB Online Reading Room provides online access to some of the content that has been digitized by the AAPB.
-The entire AAPB collection is available for research [on location](/on-location) at WGBH and the Library of Congress.
+The entire AAPB collection, consisting of 68,000 items (40,000 hours) is available for research [on location](/on-location) at WGBH and the Library of Congress.
 The AAPB also maintains metadata records documenting the existence of 2.5 million assets at public broadcasting organizations, most of which have not yet been digitized.

 ## What is available on the AAPB website?